DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/resources.md

 Field | Type | Description
 ------|------|------------
-fieldName | string | The appointment data field name that would binding to resource. title | string | The resource kind title that would displays inside UI components. allowMultiple | boolean | Indicates whether or not several resources of this kind can be assigned to an appointment. isMain | boolean | Specifies the main resource kind. items | Array&lt;[ValidResourceItem](#validresourceitem)&gt; | The array of resource items.
+fieldName | string | A data field name used to assign an appointment to this resource. title | string | The resource title. allowMultiple | boolean | Indicates whether an appointment can be assigned to several instances of this resource. isMain | boolean | `true` if this resource's name is assigned to the `mainResourceName` property. items | Array&lt;[ValidResourceItem](#validresourceitem)&gt; | Resource instances.

 ### ValidResourceItem

-The resource item with all properties.
+An object that provides information about a resource instance.

 Field | Type | Description
 ------|------|------------
-id | number &#124; string | The resource item ID. fieldName | string | The appointment data field name that would binding to resource. text | string | The resource item text that would displays inside UI components. title | string | The resource kind title that would displays inside UI components. allowMultiple | boolean | The flag that specifies multiple instances resource kind. isMain | boolean | Specifies the main resource kind. color? | string &#124; [Color](#color) | The resource item color that would used inside UI components.
+id | number &#124; string | The resource instance ID. fieldName | string | A data field name used to assign an appointment to the instance's resource. text | string | The resource instance text. title | string | The title of the instance's resource. allowMultiple | boolean | Indicates whether the instance's resource allows users to assign an appointment to several resource instances. isMain | boolean | `true` if the name of the instance's resource is assigned to the `mainResourceName` property. color? | string &#124; [Color](#color) | The resource instance color.

 ### Color

-The Material-UI Color object that described [here](https://material-ui.com/customization/color/#color-palette).
-You see the [following examples](https://material-ui.com/customization/color/#examples) to use the color objects.
+The [Material-UI Color](https://material-ui.com/customization/color/#color-palette) object.
+See [these examples](https://material-ui.com/customization/color/#examples) for information on how to use it.

 Type: `object`